LightDE: A Lightweight Method for Eliminating Dangling Pointers: Design

 Field access instructions involve the [FIELD] and [FIELD-VAR] rules.
 [FIELD] is used to analyze cases where an object's field is accessed by a known offset.
 In such cases, the pointer points to the offset of the corresponding field of the object.
 [FIELD-VAR] is used to analyze cases where an object's field is accessed by an unknown offset.
 In these cases, we conservatively assume that the pointer might point to any field of the object.
 Additionally, it is worth noting that we treat arrays as a special kind of structure.
 The elements within an array have the same type, but each element has a different offset.
 Therefore, our method is also array-sensitive.

 Function calls involve the [CALL] and [RET] rules.
-We employs an On-The-Fly approach for resolving function calls.
-The On-The-Fly further analyzes the call relationships between functions based on the results of pointer analysis.
+We employ an On-The-Fly approach for resolving function calls.
+This method further analyzes the call relationships between functions based on the results of pointer analysis.
 This kind of function call analysis can effectively analyze indirect function calls, such as $call$ $*q$.

 The second phase of pointer analysis uses the object type information obtained in the first phase to filter out spurious pointers pointing to object fields.
 The inference rules in the second phase are similar to those in the first phase, with only the [CAST] and [FIELD] rules being different.
 Since the type information of objects has already been obtained in the first phase, the [CAST] rule is not needed in the second phase.
 Type conversion instructions are treated as copy instructions.
 The [FIELD] rule in the second phase checks whether each type in the object's type set contains the field offset being accessed by the current statement.
 If the field offset cannot be found, the points-to relationship is filtered out.
 If the field offset exists, a sub-object is created for that offset, and the pointer points to the created sub-object.
 The [FIELD] rule is shown in Figure \ref{fig:andersenUseType}.